NeuralEnsemble/elephant/doc/contribute.rst

     $ pip uninstall elephant

-   to uninstall ``elephant`` in case you've installed it previously as a pip package.
+   in the newly created environment to uninstall ``elephant`` in case you've installed it previously as a pip package.

 2. Fork `Elephant <https://github.com/NeuralEnsemble/elephant>`_ as described